Kathmandu Valley Tour

 Kathmandu Valley Tour has three ancient cities for sightseeing tours.
 So, those are called Kathmandu, Patan, and Bhaktapur.
-Kathmandu valley is very fertile, Mountain - sheltered the historical heart of Nepal.
-Where the Himalaya's most sophisticated kingdoms rose and fell.
-But Nepali culture art is developing and refined.
+Kathmandu valley is a very fertile, Mountain – sheltering the historical heart of Nepal.
+Where the Himalayas’ most sophisticated kingdoms rose and fell.
+But Nepali cultural art is developing and refined.
 Kathmandu valley lies in the center of Nepal.

 Well, come to Himalayas Nepal!
 We pick up you from Tribhuvan International Airport and drop to your hotel where we had booked.
 After resting some hours and we come there to short brief about our programme.

 Walking / Driving: 30 Min.

 This time it may tire due to long journey so you can take rest in the capital city of Nepal and we will meet for the briefing about your trip in Nepal as well as we fixed our day by day plan as a schedule.